A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation

-From the eight considered speech-intelligibility metrics, the SRMR, Relaño-Iborra and HASPI models proved the most robust metrics for predicting intelligibility after processing, showing small but consistent improvements for the DNN-HA models.
-We found that the most reliable way to estimate simulated benefit was the RMSE difference between the NH and HI responses, even though the limited to a sample-by-sample comparison of the responses might not correlate directly to a benefit in speech intelligibility.
-The best way to extend the simulated outcomes to perceptual benefits for the trained DNN-HA models is by connecting a speech-intelligibility backend to our periphery model that can accurately predict psychoacoustic performance of NH and HI listeners \cite{schadler2016simulation, haro2020deep}.
-When sufficient subject data becomes available, a computational backend (e.g., DNN-based) could be developed to predict speech intelligibility from simulated AN responses \cite{haro2020deep}.
+From the eight considered speech-intelligibility metrics, the SRMR, sCASP and HASPI models proved the most robust metrics for predicting intelligibility after processing, showing small but consistent improvements for the DNN-HA models.
+Although the use of objective metrics for non-linear processing strategies that were not explicitly part of the metric development might provide inaccurate predictions, we chose to use these metrics as a first indicator of the perceptual benefits that our DNN-HA strategies can achieve.
+At the same time, we chose to perform our evaluation based on the Flemish Matrix material \cite{luts2014development} and used realistic SNR conditions (-12, -6 and 0 dB).
+Thus, a future subjective evaluation of the developed DNN-HA strategies on the Flemish Matrix test will enable a direct comparison between measured speech intelligibility and the objective intelligibility scores that were shown here.
+By comparing measured and simulated intelligibility results across the presented metrics, we will be better able to assess the reliability of each objective metric for predicting human performance when developing the newest generation of DNN-based non-linear processing strategies.
+Given the limited usability of the existing objective metrics for our use cases, the best way to extend the simulated outcomes to perceptual benefits for the trained DNN-HA models is by connecting a speech-intelligibility backend to our periphery model that can accurately predict psychoacoustic performance of NH and HI listeners \cite{schadler2016simulation, haro2020deep}.
+When sufficient subject data becomes available, a computational backend (e.g. DNN-based) could be developed to predict speech intelligibility from simulated AN responses \cite{haro2020deep}.